Duy-Phuong/react-docs/react-maximilan.md

 You can use JSX to write code html in .js file

-- cannot use class to set css in file .js so you should replece it with "className"
+- cannot use class to set css in file .js so you should replace it with "className"
 - Wrap everything in a root tag: div

 ### 8. Creating a Functional Component

-Create class Person
+Create class Person in folder Person

 ```js
 import React from "react";